hellogreg/pstv/pstv.md

 For my summer vacation, I’m taking one portable media device with me.
 If the PSTV had Netflix (and/or Spotify and/or YouTube), it’d be a no-brainer to take it.
 But instead, I’m bringing the Amazon Fire TV Stick, because I can use it to watch Netflix and listen to Prime Music on the road.

+(It also wouldn't hurt to have Spotify, Twitch, and YouTube, even if they're just straight Vita ports.)

 ### PlayStation Retro Mode